-How Real People Lost Weight on the Whole30—and Changed Their Lives
+How Real People Lost Weight on the Whole30 Diet

-If you’ve ever heard of Whole30, you’ve probably heard about how limiting of a diet it is.
-But for those who have completed one (or more!) rounds of this program, the impact has been long-lasting.
-Here, they share their stories of losing weight and getting healthy—and maintaining it for life.
+If you’ve ever heard of the Whole30 diet, you’ve probably heard about how limiting it is.
+But some people have completed one (or more!) rounds of this program.
+Here, they share their stories of losing weight.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.